soniah/blog/content/posts/2011-08-09-git-make-an-existing-git-branch-track-a-remote-branch.md

 tags:
   - Git
 ---
 A script to make an existing git branch track a remote branch.
-For example when you&#8217;ve cloned from somewhere else and now want to track your normal remote.
+For example when you've cloned from somewhere else and now want to track your normal remote.

 <!--more-->